Alimir/wp-ulike/readme.txt

 WP ULike runs smoothly on Apache, Nginx, LiteSpeed, Microsoft IIS, and other popular web servers.

 == Changelog ==

+= 4.7.10 =
+* Improved: Added additional fingerprint + cookie presence check for 'cookie' & 'no limit' logging methods to further reduce the chance of automated/bot submissions without valid cookies.
+This was not a security vulnerability, but a preventive hardening measure to improve vote integrity.

 = 4.7.9.1 =
 Fixed: Critical HTML sanitization issue.